 This, unfortunately, is an all too common problem.
-Suboxone can be a useful addiction treatment medication for those at high risk, especially with heroin.
-However, this drug also contains opioids which pose a number of risks.
+Suboxone can be a helpful addiction treatment medication for those at high risk, especially with heroin.
+However, this drug also contains opioids which pose several risks.

 When Suboxone is used to ease withdrawal symptoms and cravings, tapering might be an issue.
-Even under careful case management and proper monitoring it’s difficult to tolerate the withdrawal.
-Suboxone patients can quickly become dependent upon the drug and it can trigger cravings for more potent opioids, leading people to use both.
+Even under careful case management and proper monitoring, it isn’t easy to tolerate the withdrawal.
+Suboxone patients can quickly become dependent upon the drug, and it can trigger cravings for more potent opioids, leading people to use both.
 The fear of withdrawal symptoms alone keeps many people in this endless circle of addiction.
 This makes easing withdrawal symptoms a top priority for successful detoxes across the nation.

 How Does Suboxone Work?

 As mentioned earlier, Suboxone does contain an opioid called buprenorphine.
 The buprenorphine in Suboxone is an opioid agonist.
-This means it has the ability to latch to the opioid receptor sites throughout our central nervous systems and prolong the dependence.
+This means it can latch to the opioid receptor sites throughout our central nervous systems and prolong the dependence.
 Suboxone also contains an opioid antagonist – called naloxone.
-Naloxone blocks the signals that these same opioid receptors transmit to the nervous system so there is minimal euphoria.
+Naloxone blocks the signals that these same opioid receptors transmit to the nervous system, so there is minimal euphoria.
 Suboxone can trigger severe withdrawal symptoms in a person suffering from opiate use disorder because of this quality.
 This is, when not used correctly or within the correct time frame.
 Some of the most common opioid withdrawal symptoms Suboxone can trigger include:

 - Mood swings